jbuhain/purgetimer/README.md

 I noticed that there isn't an addon that does this specific (quirky?) functionality and thought it would be fun to develop.

 Where is this addon available?
-It can be downloaded for free on [chrome webstore](https://chromewebstore.google.com/detail/purge-timer/cipnifncnhpnophkinojcfeiljphmjfc
+It can be downloaded for free on the [chrome webstore](https://chromewebstore.google.com/detail/purge-timer/cipnifncnhpnophkinojcfeiljphmjfc).
 This addon is in its very earliest version and will be updated more in the future.

 How to test the extension in Chrome: